callat-qcd/django-gvar/CONTRIBUTING.md

 ## Guiding principles

-This module is an open-source project which incorporates [G. Peter Lepage's gaussian random variables](https://github.com/gplepage/gvar) in [Django](https://www.djangoproject.com)'s ORM.
+This module is an open-source project which incorporates [G. Peter Lepage's Gaussian random variables](https://github.com/gplepage/gvar) in [Django](https://www.djangoproject.com)'s ORM.
 Hence, it is one of our guiding principles to stay as close as possible to both packages, which allows utilizing existing functionality, resources, and staying compatible as much as possible.

 ## What we are looking for